Are luaus disrespectful?

-Be Respectful of Hawaiian Culture Keep in mind that if you attend a luau, be it a private gathering hosted by Hawaiians or open to the general public, such as the ones we present here, you should always show the utmost respect for Hawaiian culture.
-Yes, because it makes light of the solemn ancient traditions of.
-Eat, drink, dance and have fun.
-Hawaiian luaus are rooted in tradition.
+Be Respectful of Hawaiian Culture.
+Keep in mind that if you attend a luau, whether it’s a private gathering hosted by Hawaiians or an event open to the general public, such as the ones we present here, you should always show the utmost respect for Hawaiian culture.
+Yes, because it makes light of the solemn ancient traditions.
+Eat, drink, dance, and have fun.

+Hawaiian luaus are rooted in tradition, much like the Cultural Experience of Beer Festivals in Honolulu that celebrate local customs.
+According to Aloha-Hawaii, in ancient times, Hawaiians celebrated traditional holidays to celebrate special occasions (such as the birth of a baby, a successful harvest, or victory in battle).
+It was a way of honoring and thanking the gods for all their good fortune.
+Nowadays, you can find luaus all over the island.
+They're a great way to learn about Hawaiian culture, sample delicious traditional Hawaiian food, and celebrate another day in this beautiful state. are rooted in tradition, much like the Cultural Experience of Beer Festivals in Honolulu that celebrate local customs.
 According to Aloha-Hawaii, in ancient times, Hawaiians celebrated traditional holidays to celebrate special occasions (such as the birth of a baby, a successful harvest, or victory in battle).
 It was a way of honoring and thanking the gods for all their good fortune.
 Nowadays, you can find luaus all over the island.
 They're a great way to learn about Hawaiian culture, sample delicious traditional Hawaiian food, and celebrate another day in this beautiful state.

 However, keep an eye out for luaus that is too tourist-oriented.
 If you're going to attend a luau party, you have to do it right.
 A good way to know if a luau is worth it or not is to take a look at what is on the menu.
 If the menu skips traditional dishes such as kalua pork, salmon and poi, you'd probably better look elsewhere.